 In the meta-analysis of the stimulated recall sessions in Musical Transformations (see Figure 6, in Chapter 4) the interaction was coded to a greater extent from the video, rather than from the audio.
 Although the video was recorded consistently with only one camera, it was sufficient for producing the analysis.
 However, it should be pointed out that in many other situations, an approach using multiple cameras is often necessary.
 The analytical focus in both projects was on the musicians’ listening and therefore the documentation was designed to capture the music interaction in high resolution while the role of the video was to provide context to the flow of events.

-It would be possible to imagine a stimulated recall design which further emphasises the possibilities of shifting between different modalities in the stimulus (for an example of such approaches see Stefansdottir and Östersjö, (2022).
+It would be possible to imagine a stimulated recall design which further emphasises the possibilities of shifting between different modalities in the stimulus (for an example of such approaches see Stefansdottir and Östersjö (2022).
 This brings us back to the discussion of connection and detachment, and their complementary quality, suggesting for instance the possibility to create situations that engender “detachment in order to see all the relevant interconnections” (Bresler, 2009, p.
 12).
 Going back to Vermersch’s idea (1999) of how the intentionality of the technology affects the possibility to access lived experience (through reflection and metareflection), we can see how this set of relations essentially is connected to the nature of lived experience.
 When reflecting on an event, the subject again experiences living through another instance of lived experience, which, in a stimulated recall scenario is also immediately affected by the intentionality of the technology.
 This relation can be analysed as a composite intentionality, which brings together the human and the non-human intentionalities.

 The quality of audio recordings, and the nature of the video documentation (e.g. with single or multiple angles), the general resolution of the data, the possibility of abstract representations (spectrograms and other analytical tools), other multimedia representations, the playback situation (audio and video facilities) influences and configures the technological intentionality which together with the subject’s intentionality constructs a composite intentionality.
 This all suggests that the design of stimulated recall analysis must always take into account the particular possibilities and constraints related to the composite intentionality of human and technology.
 Returning then to Taylor’s (1985) question cited in Chapter 2, whether it is indeed possible “to recall a thought in its original state” (p.
 36), we argue that stimulated recall analysis entails more than merely the possibility for a subject to relive an original situation.
-Rather, it offers a rich set of possibilities for connection and detachment, with the aim of making the familiar strange and allowing for heightened perception.
+Rather, it offers a rich set of possibilities for connection and detachment, with the aim of making the familiar strange and allowing for heightened perception (Bresler, 2009).

 Implications of Decolonization for Higher Music Education